The difference between a leopard, cheetah, jaguar and black panther

 A black panther is a melanistic (extra dark pigment) leopard or jaguar.
 You can still see their rosette patterns in direct sunlight.
 Here is an infrared photo of a black panther.

-All these images are from Wikipedia but were not sourced.
+All these images are from Wikimedia Commons but were not sourced.

 Author: Janet Carr